 Some children also show age-inappropriate clinginess or extreme reluctance to separate from a parent at drop-off, even in reception or year 1.
 Others show unexplained aggression towards adults who are kind to them, or freeze when comforted.
 These are not character flaws or "difficult" behaviour; they are signals that the child's attachment system has not had its needs met.

-The Teacher as a Secondary Attachment Figure
+Teachers as Secondary Attachment Figures

 Becoming a secondary attachment figure does not require grand gestures.
 It requires the persistent micro-moments of connection.
 It is learning a child's name and using it consistently.
 It is greeting them warmly every morning, even (especially) on the day after they have been rude or aggressive to you.
 It is noticing small details about their lives and asking genuine questions.
 It is keeping your promises,if you say you will read to them after lunch, you do it.
 It is repairing ruptures when you lose your patience or respond harshly.

 An attachment-aware school is not a specialist setting.
 It is a mainstream school that has made a deliberate, whole-system commitment to understanding and supporting children's attachment needs.
-What does this look like in practice?
+What does this look like in practise?

 Third, attachment-aware schools recognise the central importance of a named adult.
 Often, this adult is not the main teacher but rather a teaching assistant, mentor, or key person.
 This adult's role is to build a consistent relationship with the child, to check in with them regularly, and to notice subtle shifts in wellbeing or behaviour that might otherwise be missed.

 Fourth, attachment-aware schools build time for connection into the school day.
 This might look like a "settling circle" at the start, a quiet check-in time during lunch, or structured one-to-one time with key adults.
-These moments of focused, attuned attention are not luxuries; they are essential for children with attachment difficulties.
+These moments of focussed, attuned attention are not luxuries; they are essential for children with attachment difficulties.

 Fifth, attachment-aware schools use "emotion coaching",a technique where adults help children name and process their feelings in real time.
 Rather than saying "don't cry," an emotion coach says "I can see you're feeling sad about leaving the activity.
 That's a big feeling.
 Let's take some deep breaths together."
 Over time, children learn that feelings are normal, manageable, and not something to be ashamed of.